 Who has power and authority to send prophets to the people of God but God himself?
 The bible says it is God.
 God prepares each prophet, equips him with a message, and calls him.
 For example, Jeremiah 1:4-10; Isaiah 6:1-7; Ezekiel 1:3; 28-2:3.

-So would it not be blasphemous for Jesus to say to the Jews, “Wherefore, behold, I send unto you prophets, and wise men, and scribes” (Matt 23:34-39), if he were not God?
+So would it not be blasphemous for Jesus to say to the Jews, “Therefore, indeed, I send you prophets, wise men, and scribes” (Matt 23:34-39), if he were not God?

 Jesus is Lord of the Sabbath